About

 - CAC Wing Staff: C/2d Lt Krol (Chair), C/Maj Porter (Region Rep)

-Alpha Flight Commander: C/CMSgt Wegemer, Flight Sergeant C/MSgt Neroda
+Alpha Flight Leadership: Commander: C/CMSgt Bennett, Flight Sergeant: C/CMSgt Brunelle

 Alpha Flight Members